 To Aru Majutsu no Index: Besides Accelerator, Tsuchimikado Motoharu serves as the Anti-Hero counterpart to Touma.
 Despite his good intentions, he is almost always willing to take more deadly measures to achieve things.
 While Touma has no organization affiliations, he tries to help any of his friends regardless of their loyalties.
 Tsuchimikado has multiple affiliations but is only really loyal to his younger step-sister.
 While Touma's Blessed with Suck powers are played for laughs, Tsuchimikado is in danger of dying from using his powers.

-In Tiger & Bunny, it's shown that Kotetsu and Kriem both had very similar histories.
+It's shown that Kotetsu and Kriem both had very similar histories.
 Both were NEXT that grew up during the height of NEXT prejudice and had come to hate themselves before encountering someone that inspired them to embrace their abilities and follow in their new idol's footsteps.
 The key difference is that Kotetsu's encounter was with Sternbild's first superhero Mr. Legend, while Kriem ran into NEXT-supremacist supervillain Jake Martinez.

-And a self-example: it's revealed late in the show that Mr. Legend, particularly near the end of his life, was nowhere near as much of a hero as people believed he was.
+A self-example: it's revealed late in the show that Mr. Legend, particularly near the end of his life, was nowhere near as much of a hero as people believed he was.

-Black Lagoon: The protagonist Rock serves as a shadow for later character Yukio, who chose to take leadership in her yakuza family not that she had much choice.
+The protagonist Rock serves as a shadow for later character Yukio, who chose to take leadership in her yakuza family not that she had much choice.
 Later, Yukio even calls him out on his motivations for saving her, citing that he only sees her as his old self, but is unwilling to let go of his past.

 Within the main cast are Rock and Benny.
 Both are among the nicer members of the Lagoon Company and aren't much for physical confrontations.
 But while Rock still (mostly) has a sense of morals and wants to save others, Benny has become completely desensitized to the violence that his fellow Lagoon members commit.